Packaging

 Publishing a python package

 • Upload your package to conda-forge: conda-forge is a conda channel: it contains community-led collection of recipes, build infrastructure and distributions for the conda package manager.
-Anyone can public conda packages to conda-forge if certain guidelines are respected.
+Anyone can publish conda packages to conda-forge if certain guidelines are respected.

 • Upload your package to bioconda: bioconda is a very popular channel for the conda package manager specializing in bioinformatics software.
 As for conda-forge, you need to follow their guidelines when building conda recipes.